Gallopsled/pwntools/docs/source/intro.rst

 Getting Started
 ========================

-To get your feet wet with binjitsu, let's first go through a few examples.
+To get your feet wet with pwntools, let's first go through a few examples.

-When writing exploits, binjitsu generally follows the "kitchen sink" approach.
+When writing exploits, pwntools generally follows the "kitchen sink" approach.

     >>> from pwn import *